-At the most general level, estimates of item discrimination indicate an item's ability to differentiate between high and low performance on an item.
-It is expected that high-performing students (i.e., those who perform well on the Regents Examination in Algebra I [Common Core] overall) would be more likely to answer any given item correctly, while low performing students (i.e., those who perform poorly on the exam overall) would be more likely to answer the same item incorrectly.
-Pearson's product-moment correlation coefficient (also commonly referred to as a point biserial correlation) between item scores and test scores is used to indicate discrimination.
+At the most general level, estimates of item discrimination indicate each item's ability to differentiate between high and low student performance.
+It is expected that high-performing students (i.e., those who perform well on the Regents Examination in Geometry [Common Core] overall) would be more likely to answer any given item correctly, while low-performing students (i.e., those who perform poorly on the exam overall) would be more likely to answer the same item incorrectly.
+Pearson's product-moment correlation coefficient (also commonly referred to as a point biserial correlation) between item scores and test scores is used to indicate discrimination (Pearson, 1896).
 The correlation coefficient can range from -1.0 to +1.0.
 If high-scoring students tend to get the item right while low-scoring students do not, the correlation between the item score and the total test score will be both positive and noticeably large in its magnitude (i.e., above zero), meaning the item is likely discriminating well between high- and low-performing students.
 Point biserials are computed for each answer option, including correct and incorrect options (commonly referred to as "distractors").
-Finally, point biserial values for each distractor are an important part of the analysis.
-The point biserial values on the distractors are typically negative.
-Positive values can indicate that higher performing students are selecting an incorrect answer or that the item key for the correct answer should be checked.
+Point biserial values for each distractor are an important part of test analysis.
+Point biserial values on distractors are typically negative.
+Positive point biserial values can indicate that higher performing students are selecting an incorrect answer or that the item key for the correct answer should be checked.

-&lt;sup>2 For MC items with four response options, pure random guessing would lead to an expected p-value of 0.25.
+2 For MC items with four response options, pure random guessing would lead to an expected p-value of 0.25.

 Refer to Tables 2 and 3 for point biserial values on the correct response and three distractors (Table 2 only).
-The values for correct answers are .15 or higher for all but one item (16), indicating that the items are generally discriminating well between high- and low-performing examinees.
-Point biserials for all distractors are negative, zero, or very close to zero indicating that examinees are generally responding to the items as expected during item development.
+The point biserial values for correct answers are all greater than .15, indicating acceptable discrimination between high- and low-performing examinees.
+Point biserials for all but two distractor (items 20 and 23) are negative; however, the positive value for these items is very small (at 0.00 and 0.02).
+This indicates that examinees are responding to the items as expected during item and rubric development.

-Table 2 Multiple-Choice Item Analysis Summary: Regents Examination in Algebra I (Common Core)
+Table 2 Multiple-Choice Item Analysis Summary: Regents Examination in Geometry (Common Core)